 During law school, Tiffany held a judicial clerkship externship with the Hon.
 Joanna Seybert, United States District Court Judge for the Eastern District of New York and worked at the United States Attorney’s Office for the Eastern District of New York.

 At graduation from Touro Law in June 2013, Tiffany was awarded with the Dean Emeritus Howard A. Glickstein Award for Outstanding Leadership and Overall Academic Excellence, the Dean and Faculty Award for Exceptional Contributions to the Growth of the Law Center, and the Alumni Association Academic Achievement Award in Recognition of Outstanding Accomplishment and Dedication to Legal Scholarship.

 In April 2015, Tiffany was appointed as a Special Prosecutor to the Village of Freeport where she prosecutes violations of the Freeport Village Code and Vehicle and Traffic Law of the State of New York.

-Tiffany is admitted to practice law before the Courts of the State of New York, as well as the federal district courts for the Eastern and Southern Districts of New York.
+Tiffany is admitted to practice law before the Courts of the State of New York and the State of Florida, as well as the federal district courts for the Eastern and Southern Districts of New York.
 Her publications include Flying Solo Without a License: The Right of Pro Se Defendants to Crash and Burn, 28 Touro L. Rev. 1019 (2012) and Ambiguity in the Realm of Defamation: Rhetorical Hyperbole or Provable Falsity?, 28 Touro L. Rev. 615 (2012).
 Tiffany is a member of the New York State Bar Association, the Nassau County Bar Association, the Federal Bar Council, and the American Bar Association.